British Airways cuts Moscow, Amman and Cairo to 80 tier points each way in Business

 To tie in with the reduced service, British Airways has cut the tier points you receive for flying three routes in business class.
 Routes which used to be treated as long-haul are now treated as short-haul.

-Weirdly, as you can see, the Royal Jordanian flight between Heathrow and Amman still earns you 140 tier points each way as it is over 2,000 miles.
+Weirdly, the Royal Jordanian flight between Heathrow and Amman still earns you 140 tier points each way as it is over 2,000 miles.
 This is the cut-off for partner flights.

 Oh, and on Royal Jordanian you’ll get, at least in normal times, a flat bed seat on a Boeing 787 too as I reviewed here.